jamespilcher/EXCS-Hackathon-Round/README.md

 - Run the `tetris.py` file from a console or your IDE.

 ## Things to keep in mind:
-- Per 'tick' (defaulted to every 0.5 seconds), the piece will fall one square and you can either move it left, right, down or rotate it once.
+- Per 'tick' (default is every 0.5 seconds), the piece will fall one square and you can either move it left, right, down or rotate it once.
 - Get board information using board.tiles[x][y]
 - Crtl C will exit your program if you get stuck in a loop.